aidan-duggan/whilegaming/_posts/2015-12-22-nutsandbolts.md

   <img src="https://assets-cdn.github.com/images/modules/logos_page/GitHub-Mark.png" alt="GitHub"/>
 </p>

 I stumbled across this theme [beautiful-jekyll](http://deanattali.com/beautiful-jekyll/) that looks like what I want so I have started with that and will slowly customised it to my tastes.
-Naturally this site will slowly evolve as I get more familiar with the various tools so apologies in advance if anything does quite work yet.
+Naturally this site will slowly evolve as I get more familiar with the various tools so apologies in advance if anything doesn't quite work yet.

-I'll try to post more thoughts and experiences I have with creating this site, and it has been very helpful to me to read other people's experiences.
+I'll try to post more thoughts and experiences I have with creating this site, as it has been very helpful to me to read other people's experiences.